harsh-sangwan2002/login-app/README.md

 This is a simple login app built with Nuxt 3, Vue 3, and TailwindCSS.
 The app includes a login page with authentication logic, styled using TailwindCSS, and can be easily deployed to Vercel.

+## Live Demo

+Check out the live demo of this app [here](https://harsh-login-app.vercel.app/).

 ## Features

 - Login page with basic email and password validation.
 - Responsive design with TailwindCSS.
 - Authentication via mock data (can be replaced with real backend logic).
 - Secure routing: Redirects to login page if the user is not authenticated.

+## Usage
+- Please check and read the pages/login.vue to login

 ## Tech Stack